swax/NAISYS/docs/008-supervisor-users.md

 Response: `{ username, registrationUrl, expiresAt }`.

-#### List / Delete Passkeys
+#### List / Delete / Rename Passkeys

 ```
 GET  /supervisor/api/users/:username/passkeys
 POST /supervisor/api/users/:username/passkeys/:id/delete
+POST /supervisor/api/users/:username/passkeys/:id/rename
 ```

-`GET` returns each credential's `id`, `deviceLabel`, `createdAt`, and `lastUsedAt`. `POST .../delete` (POST not DELETE so the step-up body fits) removes a single passkey; both endpoints accept admin or self.
-After deletion, all sessions for the target user are revoked except the actor's own — and even the actor's session is dropped if the deletion left them with no passkey.
+`GET` returns each credential's `id`, `deviceLabel`, `createdAt`, and `lastUsedAt`. `POST .../delete` (POST not DELETE so the step-up body fits) removes a single passkey; after deletion all sessions for the target user are revoked except the actor's own — and even the actor's session is dropped if the deletion left them with no passkey. `POST .../rename` updates the device label only (`{ deviceLabel: string }`, max 64 chars) and skips step-up since label changes have no security impact.
+All three endpoints accept admin or self.

+The browser never tells the page which authenticator was actually used at registration (no fingerprinting allowed by WebAuthn), so the auto-derived label is just a UA sniff (`"Windows"`, `"Mac"`, etc.).
+The rename endpoint exists so users can fix it after the fact — or the create flow can prompt for a label first (the user-detail page surfaces a "Device label" input in its "Add passkey" modal).

 #### Delete User